f2knpw/Parrot-Disco-Formation-flight/README.md

 - FreeFlight Pro App on tablet/phone (optionnal as you can fly without phone !)
 - LTE disco4g-parachute mod from THIS repo installed on every Disco
 - ESP32 software installed on each Disco
-- IMPORTANT : for ESP-Now to work togheter with the Wifi of the chuck the WiFi cg=hannels of the Master and the Slave(s) must be the same.
+- **IMPORTANT** : for ESP-Now to work togheter with the Wifi of the chuck **the WiFi channels of the Master and the Slave(s) must be the same**.
 Go to FreeFlightPro App into network settings.
 Select manual mode and choose the channel.

 ## Installation